-Despite this, when AES resumed negotiations with the government and lenders in May 2003, the World Bank remained involved and the Aga Khan Fund for Economic Development (AKFED) expressed interest in investing \$20 million of equity.
+Despite this, when AES resumed negotiations with the government and lenders in May 2003, the World Bank remained involved, with the Aga Khan Fund for Economic Development (AKFED) expressing interest in investing \$20 million of equity.
 But three months later a liquidity crisis at AES caused the corporation to abandon the project.
 AES wrote off \$75 million of equity, with the site, works and some plant and equipment reverting to the government.

-After sending out a request for proposals to 11 companies, AKFED's industrial development arm Industrial Promotion Services (IPS) was selected along with US-based Sithe Global Power, ahead of Stucky Consulting Engineers of Switzerland and the Wakisi Consortium comprising South African and UK firms.
-IPS and Sithe reviewed the project - to mitigate NGO anxiety a study was undertaken on how advanced and competitive alternatives such as geothermal energy were, and the implementation and power purchase agreements were publicised.
+After sending out request for proposals to 11 companies, AKFED's industrial development arm Industrial Promotion Services (IPS) was selected along with US-based Sithe Global Power, ahead of Stucky Consulting Engineers of Switzerland and the Wakisi Consortium of South African and UK firms.